IsaganiJulian/Depop-Data-Project/README.md

 3. **Check the SQLite database** (created automatically).

-4.  **Explore your data** using Jupyter notebooks in the `notebooks/` directory or run SQL queries using DB Browser for SQLite.
+4.  **Explore your data** using Jupyter notebooks in the `analysis/notebooks/` or `notebooks/` directory, or run SQL queries using DB Browser for SQLite.

 ---